ThePenitentTextures1/KH1-Gummi-Manager/README.md

   ---To-do list:

 -CRITICAL: Fix loading PC Port save files.
-TOOL WILL BE USELESS WITHOUT THIS!!!

 -Fix a bug where clicking on an empty blueprint does not clear the gummi_treeview.